On this page

 However, for people under 25, integration through employment or training is the absolute priority.

-The award or continued payment of the integration income may be linked with the condition that the person concerned takes part in an individually adapted integration project.
+The award or continued payment of the integration income may be linked to the condition that the person concerned takes part in an individually adapted integration project.

 The age of majority is not synonymous with the right to financial independence.

-If an 18-your-old moves out of the family home, he is not automatically entitled to financial support from the ÖSHZ.
+If an 18-year-old moves out of the family home, he is not automatically entitled to financial support from the Public Social Welfare Center.

 Also marriage does not automatically confer the right to autonomy that makes his own home absolutely essential.

 The maintenance obligation after the age of majority is fulfilled if the parents allow their student offspring to live at home and provide for him.
 Only if there are objective criteria such as a remote place of study, that the parents are separated or there is parent-child conflict, can the adult offspring demand maintenance.
 The level of maintenance does not depend on the standard of living of the parents but on the level of training and the abilities of the student.